agoryelov/ema-end-device/sensor_interface/README.md

 * "first time" can mean
   * the first run after booting
   * the sensor has been removed and re-inserted
-* "subsequent" can be up to 10 minutes (beyond that hasn't been tested)
+* "subsequent" can be up to 30 minutes (beyond that hasn't been tested)

 ## Related topics

+### Python version

+This portion of the project was designed and tested using Python v3.7.3

 ### Units